sunface/rust-by-practice/src/basic-types/numbers.md

     let z = 0.01_f64; // f64
 }
 ```

-🌟🌟🌟 use two ways to make it work
+8. 🌟🌟 use two ways to make it work

-> Tips: 1. abs 2. f32

 ```rust,editable